You are here

 Clinical correspondence management

-The clinician is responsible for ensuring that actions are taken when appropriate.
+The clinician is responsible for making sure that actions are taken when appropriate.
 Non-clinicians can do some tasks if there are appropriate safeguards in place.
+Usually medication changes should be made by the GP or an appropriate prescriber.
+Trained non-clinical staff can make medication changes providing there is an effective system in place for an appropriate prescriber to review the changes before the prescription is issued.

 - Last updated: